FoxtrotCN/foxtrotcn/README.md

 # 💫 About Me:
-Software Developer with over 2 years of experience in web application development and an associate's degree in Software Development.
-Skilled in Front-End and Back-End technologies, with a strong passion for problem-solving, collaboration, and applying best<br>practices throughout the software development life cycle.<br>
+👋 Hi there!
+I'm a **Software Developer** with over **2 years of experience** building web applications that are clean, functional, and user-friendly.
+I hold an **Associate's Degree in Software Development**, and I love turning ideas into real-world solutions.

+💻 I'm skilled in both **Front-End** and **Back-End** technologies — from crafting sleek user interfaces to designing solid API architectures.

+🧠 What drives me?
+A genuine passion for:
+- 🚀 Solving complex problems
+- 🤝 Collaborating with others
+- 🛠️ Following best practices across the **entire software development life cycle**

+📖
+> **"Whatever you do, work at it with all your heart, as working for the Lord, not for human masters."**
+> *– Colossians 3:23*

 ## 🌐 Socials: